 In December, the city celebrates the spirit of Christmas with its annual “Christmas Walk,” which held in the “Village.”
-The event provides entertainment, food, prizes and games in true holiday spirit.
+The event provides entertainment, food, prizes, and games in the true holiday spirit.

 Finally, in June, thousands of runners and walkers descend on the city for the Corona del Mar Scenic 5K.
 Winding its way through some of Orange County’s most prestigious residential areas, the race finishes along the bluffs of Big Corona State Beach amid restaurant row, merchant booths, and live entertainment.